boblsturm/aimusicstudies2024/index.md

 - Ken Déguernel (Univ.
 Lille, CNRS)
 - Jonathan Sterne (University of McGill)
 - Thomas Hodgson (University of California, Los Angeles)

+# Funding
+Financial support for *The First International Conference in AI Music Studies* comes from ERC-2019-COG No. 864189 MUSAiC: [Music at the Frontiers of Artificial Creativity and Criticism](https://musaiclab.wordpress.com/)